-No part may be reproduced except as authorized by written permission.
 The copyright and the foregoing restriction extend to reproduction in all media.

-© European Telecommunications Standards Institute 2013.
+© ETSI 2017.
 All rights reserved.

-DECTTM, PLUGTESTSTM, UMTSTM and the ETSI logo are Trade Marks of ETSI registered for the benefit of its Members.
-3GPPTM and LTETM are Trade Marks of ETSI registered for the benefit of its Members and of the 3GPP Organizational Partners.
+DECTTM, PLUGTESTSTM, UMTSTM and the ETSI logo are trademarks of ETSI registered for the benefit of its Members.
+3GPPTM and LTETM are trademarks of ETSI registered for the benefit of its Members and of the 3GPP Organizational Partners.

-GSM® and the GSM logo are Trade Marks registered and owned by the GSM Association.
+oneM2M logo is protected for the benefit of its Members GSM® and the GSM logo are trademarks registered and owned by the GSM Association.